I guess you could say I am a corporate being. It is where I feel comfortable.

 Time to Analyse and Research and Learn

 I am thankful for my years in corporate because it made me very disinterested in who did what to whom and instead left me with a solution focused attitude to both work and my life.
 So when I acknowledged that I, myself was in a domestic violence relationship, isolated to the point of having practically no support system in place.
-I used that solutions focused approach to understand what why I had arrived at that point and work through it.
+I used that solutions focused approach to understand why I had arrived at that point and rebuild my life from a place of understanding.

 I spent years working on my own recovery and learning all I could about domestic violence, because I knew knowledge was power.